RomaLetodiani/chats-archive/README.md

-# TTS App
+# Chats App

-Welcome to the **TTS App**!
+Welcome to the **Chats App**!
 This is a modern Text-to-Speech application built with **Next.js** and styled with **Tailwind CSS**.
 The app leverages advanced web technologies to provide seamless text-to-speech conversion, offering users a simple, fast, and accessible experience.

 ---